angarsky/diveintopython/learn/classes/functions.md

 This article explores the ins and outs of working with methods and functions in classes in Python.
 Specifically, we delve into the important concepts of the class constructor (or `__init__` method), abstract class methods, and the difference between class methods and static methods.
-So if you're looking to elevate your understanding of Python functions in a class, read on!
+So if you're looking to elevate your understanding of functions in a class, read on!

 ## Fundamentals of Python functions in a class: understanding the basics